expo/expo/docs/pages/guides/routing-and-navigation.md

 <Collapsible summary="Can I use React Native Navigation by Wix?">

-- React Native Navigation is not available in the Expo Go app.
+- This library is not available in the Expo Go app and is not yet compatible with `expo-dev-client`.
-- Usage with Prebuild will require a [config plugin](/guides/config-plugins), there is an [open issue](https://github.com/wix/react-native-navigation/issues/7534) on the React Native Navigation repo to track this.
-- For platform-specific native navigation (less cross-platform), we recommend using [`createNativeStackNavigator`](https://reactnavigation.org/docs/native-stack-navigator) from React Navigation.
+- We recommend [`createNativeStackNavigator`](https://reactnavigation.org/docs/native-stack-navigator) from React Navigation to use Android and iOS native navigation APIs.

 </Collapsible>